ikozyris/kri/README.md

 	- find_thi_cnt  -  only show count in the current line

 ### How fast is it?
-kri is several times faster than any other text editor at reading files, searching other operations.
+kri is several times faster than any other text editor at reading files, searching, and other operations.
 See the [benchmarks](https://github.com/ikozyris/kri/wiki/Performance-&-Benchmarks) for more.

 ### License